November 22, 2024

 PGAS, which serves as a key gas distributor, generates much of its revenue from industrial clients subject to this capped pricing.
 Similarly, MEDC, as a gas producer, is unable to fully pass on rising global prices to domestic clients due to the same regulatory restrictions.
 These controls are designed to stabilize energy costs for downstream industries and protect broader economic interests but, as a result, limit the earnings upside for companies exposed to the domestic market.

 Consequently, while global natural gas price spikes may suggest stronger performance for companies in this sector, the regulated pricing environment in Indonesia moderates the potential benefits for MEDC and PGAS.
-This underscores the importance of understanding local policy frameworks when analyzing the financial prospects of natural gas-related stocks in the country.
+Therefore, PGAS and MEDC may benefit from the momentum and sentiment of rising gas price, yet may not benefit as much on its financial statements.

 Comments